 Mr. Hamal highlighted on the literacy of economy and budget in Nepal.
-He stressed on making general people literate about budget for establishment of transparency.
+He stressed on making general people literate about the budget for establishment of transparency.
 He emphasized on economic information to the people along with budgeting and monitoring.
 He stated that people should be aware about the tax being paid by them and the budget planning of infrastructure.
 Further he added that after the planning it should be strictly monitored in order to know whether the work has been completed in proper way or not.
 Furthermore he stated that in order to bring change, strict monitoring should be done.
 Mr. Hamal conveyed the participants that budget tracking would be the best possible solution in order to maintain transparency.
 Budget tracking included of budget being used and its proper monitoring.
 Furthermore he added that planning should be done from the settlement level or the lower level.
 This would help to bring about the positive changes.
-Mr. Hamal presents what is the main characteristic of good Governance and important of good governance:
+Mr. Hamal presents what is the main characteristic of good Governance and importance of good governance:

 Good governance is accountable:

 Accountability is a fundamental requirement of good governance.
 Local government has an obligation to report, explain and be answerable for the consequences of decisions it has made on behalf of the community it represents.

 People should be able to follow and understand the decision-making process.
 This means that they will be able to clearly see how and why a decision was made – what information, advice and consultation council considered, and which legislative requirements (when relevant) council followed.

 Good governance follows the rule of law: